taotriad/BabySomnia/Video_guide.md

 ![Halloween fan meet 2019 Deja Vu (fancam) Screenshot](images/halloween_2019.g.png 'Halloween fan meet 2019 Deja Vu (fancam) Screenshot')
 ![Dystopia Live Band Concert 2020 Dear (fancam) Screenshot](images/halloween_2020.g.png 'Dystopia Live Band Concert 2020 Dear (fancam) Screenshot')

-A lot of these a fancams or have bad audio for other reasons.
+A lot of these are fancams or have bad audio for other reasons.
 But they're all worth watching for other reasons.

 * **[5]** [All No Dot stages from North American tour](https://www.youtube.com/watch?v=mzTNYCfZoaw) *(No matter who your bias is you'll see fantastic performances)*
 * **[3]** [SuA, Handong, Yoohyeon: Cider (original by Norazuda)](https://www.youtube.com/watch?v=l3AsyQ9jX-4) *(SuA, Handong, and Yoohyeon sing their anthem; they have performed it on at least 3 different shows)*